-DCL's BCA could be upgraded as a result of the bank's better-than-expected performance in the implementation of the orderly resolution plan.
-Given its runoff status, an upgrade of the bank's long-term ratings is unlikely, even if its BCA is upgraded.
+" DCL's BCA could be upgraded as a result of the bank's better-than-expected performance in the implementation of the orderly resolution plan.
+Given its runoff status, an upgrade of the bank's long-term ratings is unlikely, even if its BCA were to be upgraded.